Skip to main content

 Food approved from a non-university vendor

-Event involving any non-univesity vendors
+Event involving any non-university vendors

 Events involving sports or physical activity